 We have incurred net losses since 2015 and may never achieve or sustain profitability.
-As of the fiscal year ended December 31, 2020, we had U.S. federal and state net operating losses, or NOLs, of approximately \$81.0 million and \$48.3 million which have been updated to reflect the 382 limitation for NOLs sustained post 382 ownership change, respectively.
+As of the fiscal year ended December 31, 2021, we had U.S. federal and state net operating losses, or NOLs, of approximately \$118.6 million and \$56.3 million respectively.
 Subject to the final two sentences of this paragraph, the federal and state NOL carryforwards will begin to expire, if not utilized, beginning in 2028 for certain states.
 These NOL carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 Under current federal income tax law, federal NOLs incurred in tax years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs is limited to 80% of Federal taxable income.

 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any.
 We may be limited in the portion of NOL and tax credit carryforwards that we can use in the future to offset taxable income for U.S. federal and state income tax purposes.
-Sections 382 and 383 of Internal Revenue Code limit the use of NOLs and tax credits after a cumulative change in corporate ownership of more than 50% occurs within a three-year period.
+Sections 382 and 383 of Internal Revenue Code of 1986, or the Code, limit the use of NOLs and tax credits after a cumulative change in corporate ownership of more than 50% occurs within a three-year period.
 The limitation could prevent us from using some or all of our NOLs and tax credits, as it places a formula limit of how much of our NOL and tax credit carryforwards we would be permitted to use in a tax year.
 The amount of the annual limitation, if any, will be determined based on the value of our company immediately prior to an ownership change.
-During the periods 2017 through 2019, the company experienced greater than 50% changes in ownership and as a result, NOLs attributable to the pre-ownership change are subject to a substantial annual limitation under Section 382 of the Internal Revenue Code due to the ownership changes.
-The Company has adjusted their NOL carryforwards to address the impact of the 382 ownership change.
+During the periods 2017 through 2019, the company experienced greater than 50% changes in ownership and as a result, NOLs attributable to the preownership change are subject to a substantial annual limitation under Section 382 of the Code due to the ownership changes.
+The Company has adjusted their NOL carryforwards to address the impact of the Section 382 ownership changes.
+Federal Net Operating Losses of \$71.2 million are subject to annual limitation as of the ownership changes for ownership changes.
+The remaining \$47.4 million of NOLs incurred post July 15, 2019 are not subject to any annual limitation and can be carried forward indefinitely.
 Subsequent ownership changes may further affect the limitation in future years.
-In the event we have undergone or will undergo an ownership change under Section 382 of the Internal Revenue Code, if we earn net taxable income, our ability to use our pre-change NOL carryforwards to offset U.S. federal taxable income may become subject to these limitations, which could potentially result in increased future tax liability to us.
+In the event we have undergone or will undergo an ownership change under Section 382 of the Code, if we earn net taxable income, our ability to use our pre-change NOL carryforwards to offset U.S. federal taxable income may become subject to these limitations, which could potentially result in increased future tax liability to us.